-Within the next 4 years, the world first popular browser Mosaic was born and with it the need for a more advanced version of the HTTP protocol due to its limitations.
-So in 1996 HTTP version 1.0 was released and immediately adopted by the major web browsers of that time.
-The version was introducing Header based Request/Response communication and of course, the Response was no longer limited to only hypertext but it also supported regular files.
+Within the next 4 years, the world’s first popular browser Mosaic was born.
+With it, the need for a more advanced version of the HTTP protocol due to its limitations.
+So in 1996, HTTP version 1.0 was released and immediately adopted by the major web browsers of that time.
+The version was introducing Header-based Request/Response communication.
+The Response was no longer limited to only hypertext, but it also supported regular files.

 HTTP version 1.1 was introduced back in 1997 as a standard update of HTTP 1.0.
-For the next several years HTTP 1.1 was truly innovative with the support of Keep Alive and of course the Host Headers (allowing for multiple clients to share a single IP address), however, with the increasing demand for more complex and larger in size web pages, the protocol became a burden.
+For the next several years, HTTP 1.1 was truly innovative with Keep Alive’s support.
+Of course, the Host Headers (allowing for multiple clients to share a single IP address).
+However, with the increasing demand for more complex and larger in size web pages, the protocol became a burden.

-HTTP 1.1 allows only a single request per resource to be made and every request can only be sent over the new connection.
-This means that if a website loads for example 5 images, 2 CSS files and 2 JS files the client’s browser will initiate 9 requests to the server for static resources and 9 new connections that will have to wait for one another to be closed.
-Within each request, the browser will send Request Headers and will receive Response headers in plain-text format when the web server sends the requested resource.
-Each time a new visitor access a website their web browser takes time to send the Request Headers, to receive the Response Headers with the content and finally to render the web page.
+HTTP 1.1 allows only a single request per resource to be made.
+Every request can only be sent over the new connection.
+This means that if a website loads, for example, 5 images, 2 CSS files, and 2 JS files, the client’s browser will initiate 9 requests to the server for static resources and 9 new connections that will have to wait for one another to be closed.
+Within each request, the browser will send Request Headers and receive Response headers in plain-text format when the web server sends the requested resource.
+Each time a new visitor access a website, their web browser takes time to send the Request Headers, receive the Response Headers with the content, and render the web page.

-Back in the days, the average size of a web page was 15-20 kB which for HTTP 1.1 was piece of cake to handle, however, now the average size of a web page grew to around 2.5 MB and the architecture of HTTP 1.1 makes it obsolete in terms of providing fast loading speed for modern websites.
+Back in the days, the average size of a web page was 15-20 kB, which for HTTP 1.1 was a piece of cake to handle, however, now the average size of a web page grew to around 2.5 MB, and the architecture of HTTP 1.1 makes it obsolete in terms of providing fast loading speed for modern websites.

-So the Web was in need of a new network protocol that can actually meet the demands of the modern web pages.
-Not only that but the protocol should also address the scaling size of web pages in such manner that can be utilized in future no matter the size and a number of requests a web page has.
+So the Web required a new network protocol that can actually meet the demands of modern web pages.
+Not only that, but the protocol should also address the scaling size of web pages in such a manner that can be utilized in the future no matter the size and the number of requests a web page has.

-The challenge was big and only Google made a step forward with the development and further implementation of the SPDY protocol.
-The main goal of that protocol was to speed up the web page loading time and of course to improve the security.
+The challenge was big, and only Google made a step forward with developing and further implementing the SPDY protocol.
+The main goal of that protocol was to speed up the web page loading time and, of course, to improve security.
 This was achieved via three main improvements over the HTTP 1.1 protocol:

 - Server Push – The web server can send additional resources to the client which were not requested by the client’s browser.

-The SPDY protocol, however, did not replace the HTTP 1.1 protocol instead it was serving alongside HTTP 1.1 simply modifying the way how Request/Response worked.
+HOWEVER, the SPDY protocol did not replace the HTTP 1.1 protocol; instead, it was serving alongside HTTP 1.1, simply modifying how Request/Response worked.

-With SPDY gaining fast adoption rate and of course with clear advantages over HTTP 1.1 the road for HTTP version update was drawn and after brief selection process the SPDY protocol became the very basis of the HTTP/2 protocol.
+With SPDY gaining fast adoption rate and, of course, with clear advantages over HTTP 1.1, the road for HTTP version update was drawn.
+After a brief selection process, the SPDY protocol became the very basis of the HTTP/2 protocol.

-From the release date of the HTTP/2 protocol until now we were experimenting with mixing the HTTP/2 protocol with our already optimized server setup.
-In many cases, however, the results we were getting were not satisfying mainly because we had to remove certain loading speed optimizing features in favor of HTTP/2.
+From the release date of the HTTP/2 protocol until now, we were experimenting with mixing the HTTP/2 protocol with our already optimized server setup.
+However, in many cases, the results we were getting were not satisfying mainly because we had to remove certain loading speed optimizing features in favor of HTTP/2.
 Furthermore, the support of HTTP/2 by cPanel was also delayed.
-Officially they announced HTTP/2 support before 2 months which was forcing us to believe that it was not the right time to implement it.
+Officially, they announced HTTP/2 support for 2 months, forcing us to believe that it was not the right time to implement it.
 Until now!

 We are happy to announce that the support for HTTP/2 will be available by the end of this week for our customers on the StartSmart and ScaleRight packages.
-The switch to HTTP/2 will be part of a major web server improvements patch affecting these two packages which will be implemented one server at a time in low traffic times of the day during Thursday and Friday, 5th and 6th of October.
-The implementation might cause brief service interruption due to the restart of the web server for which we would like to apologize in advance and also thank our customers for their patience and understanding.
+The switch to HTTP/2 will be part of a major web server improvements patch affecting these two packages, which will be implemented one server at a time in low traffic times of the day during Thursday and Friday, 5th and 6th of October.
+The implementation might cause a brief service interruption due to the restart of the webserver, for which we would like to apologize in advance and thank our customers for their patience and understanding.

-As for our most optimized Shared Hosting package – SpeedUp RocketBooster, due to the setup of the environment for that package we are unable to provide support for HTTP/2 protocol at this point.
-However, we would like to assure our customers that we are giving our best to make it possible and as soon as that happens we will release a separate blog post explaining the challenges we are facing with that implementation.
+As for our most optimized Shared Hosting package – SpeedUp RocketBooster, due to the setup of the environment for that package, we cannot provide support for HTTP/2 protocol at this point.
+However, we would like to assure our customers that we are giving our best to make it possible.
+As soon as that happens, we will release a separate blog post explaining the challenges we face with that implementation.